Missouri: Economy

 Missouri has vast quantities of limestone.
 Other resources mined are lead, coal, and crushed stone.
 Missouri produces the most lead of all the states.
 Most of the lead mines are in the central eastern portion of the state.
 Missouri also ranks first or near first in the production of lime, a key ingredient in Portland cement.

 Missouri also has a growing science, agricultural technology, and biotechnology field.
 Monsanto, formerly one of the largest biotech companies in America, was based in St. Louis until it was acquired by Bayer AG in 2018.
 It is now part of the Crop Science Division of Bayer Corporation, Bayer's U.S. subsidiary.

 Tourism, services, and wholesale/retail trade follow manufacturing in importance; tourism benefits from the many rivers, lakes, caves, and parks throughout the state.
 In addition to a network of state parks, Missouri is home to Gateway Arch National Park in St. Louis and the Ozark National Scenic Riverways.
 A much-visited show cave is Meramec Caverns, near Stanton.

 Missouri is the only state to have two main Federal Reserve Banks (Kansas City bank pictured).

 Missouri is the only state in the Union to have two Federal Reserve Banks: one in Kansas City (serving western Missouri, Kansas, Nebraska, Oklahoma, Colorado, northern New Mexico, and Wyoming) and one in St. Louis (serving eastern Missouri, southern Illinois, southern Indiana, western Kentucky, western Tennessee, northern Mississippi, and all of Arkansas).

-The state's seasonally adjusted unemployment rate in April 2017 was 3.9 percent.
+The state's unemployment rate as of May 2025 was 4.0 percent.
 In 2017, Missouri became a right-to-work state, but in August 2018, Missouri voters rejected a right-to-work law with 67% to 33%.

 Taxation

 Personal income is taxed in ten different earning brackets, ranging from 1.5% to 6.0%.
-Missouri's sales tax rate for most items is 4.225%, with some additional local levies.
+Missouri's state sales tax rate for most items is 4.225%, with some additional local levies.
 More than 2,500 Missouri local governments rely on property taxes levied on real property (real estate) and personal property.

 Most personal property is exempt, except for motorized vehicles.
 Exempt real estate includes property owned by governments and property used as nonprofit cemeteries, exclusively for religious worship, for schools and colleges, and purely charitable purposes.
 There is no inheritance tax and limited Missouri estate tax related to federal estate tax collection.

 In 2017, the Tax Foundation rated Missouri as having the fifth-best corporate tax index, and the 15th-best overall tax climate.
 Missouri's corporate income tax rate is 6.25%; however, 50% of federal income tax payments may be deducted before computing taxable income, leading to an effective rate of 5.2%.